jesim272/ECE_143_Airbnb_Final_Project/README.md

 Airbnb Datasets are created by Airbnb, an online marketplace company that connects people who want to rent out their homes with people who are looking for accommodation in that locale.
 Airbnb Datasets contain a lot of different csv files during different time periods.
 They record the price, room type, occupancy rate, host rating, location of room, etc. By analyzing Airbnb Datasets, we can find some relationship between those factors.

+Looking at San Deigo Airbnb data, the site includes listing data for various months over the past years, which is all placed under the ```./listing_data``` for easier viewing and analsis.

 ## Applications
 Cross-correlate to ultimately determine if becoming a host is wise, and if so, how to improve their listings to attract travellers.
+Addionally, if one is deciding to become a host, how wise is to invest and become a host given prior years' data and the changes in density in certain regions to-date.

 ## File Structure
 ```